 Report No. Report Date Name of Report Observations/ Findings and Recommendations Current Status (Fully Implemented, Substantially Implemented, Incomplete/ Ongoing, or Not Implemented) Fiscal Impact/Other Impact 1 May 25, 2018 TXPHP We recommend that TXPHP record each payment in Recovery Trek in a timely manner to ensure that participant records are current and accurate.
 In addition, we recommend that TXPHP timely notify TMB when a payment is received to ensure funds are deposited without delay and that TMB make timely deposits.
 3. Accuracy and Timely Update of Referral Log According to the TXPHP Policies and Procedures Manual, "The Program Supervisor shall log all referrals into the referrals spreadsheet and shall include the response deadline when applicable".
 In performing our analysis of the progress towards the SB202 backlog through March 31, 2018, we identified variances in the counts of open referrals from the manual Referral Log maintained by the Program Supervisor and the source data obtained from Recovery Trek.
-Following are the discrepancies identified: In 111 instances, the Referral Log reflected a licensee with no resolution; however, Recovery Trek indicated the referral Log but not in Recovery Trek.
+Following are the discrepancies identified: In 111 instances, the Referral Log reflected a licensee with no resolution; however, Recovery Trek indicated the referral was resolved.
 In 21 instances, a licensee was included in the Referral Log but not in Recovery Trek.
-In 14 instances, the Referral Log reflected a referral Log differed from what was recorded in Recovery Trek.
-In 4 instances, the Referral Log can be utilized to ensure completeness and accuracy of all data files in the electronic database.
+In 14 instances, the license type in the Referral Log differed from what was recorded in Recovery Trek.
+In 4 instances, the Referral Log reflected a referral as resolved; however, in Recovery Trek, the referral was reported as pending.
+A manual listing; such as, the Referral Log can be utilized to ensure completeness and accuracy of all data files in the electronic database.
 However, during fiscal year 2018, the manual Recovery Log was not sufficiently updated and reviewed.
 We recommend that TXPHP reconcile the Referral Log to the data in Recovery Trek to serve as a control in determining that all referrals are properly entered into the Recovery Trek database.
 To improve controls over electronic data and ensure accuracy of information collected.